 2016 Lecture featuring Ambassador Robert "Skipp" M. Orr

-Orr discusses his evolution from Congressional staffer to ambassador and the effect this had in formulation American's foreign policy in Asia.
+Orr will discuss his evolution from Congressional staffer to ambassador and the effect this had in formulation American's foreign policy in Asia.

 For tickets, directions and other information, call 1.800.564.9539 or visit www.fauevents.com

 Depending on availability, tickets may also be obtained at the University Theatre one hour prior to the lecture

 Groups of 20 or more - $15

 FAU students with current student ID - $5

 Free parking is available in Parking Garage II and Lots 1, 25 and 27

 The mission of the John O’Sullivan Memorial Lectureship has been to provide students, secondary school teachers, faculty, and public guests the opportunity to hear a lecture by a distinguished historian who has published in a field of twentieth-century U.S. History relevant to Dr. O’Sullivan’s own interest and specialities.
 Over the years the lectureship has hosted scholars of World War II, the Vietnam War, the nuclear age, the holocaust, modern American culture, and post-1945 political and diplomatic history.
 Dr. O’Sullivan was a longtime faculty member and former chair of FAU’s History Department before his death in 2000.